memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 ## `gdbundle` - Plugin Manager for GDB/LLDB

-gdbundle is short for GDB bundle and is a plugin manager for GDB and LLDB.
+[gdbundle](https://github.com/memfault/gdbundle) is short for GDB bundle and is a plugin manager for GDB and LLDB.

 To summarize, gdbundle plugins:

-- can be automatically loaded by `gdbundle`.
+- can be automatically loaded by gdbundle.
 - can be compatible with both GDB and LLDB.
 - can be both Python 2 and 3 compatible.
 - can be distributed through PyPi within Python packages.